Agkistrodon laticinctus: Description

 This form is typically a light tan in color, with darker brown, wide crossbands - which gives it its common name.
 The actual color varies, by locality, from a red-brown, to a gray-brown.
-It overlaps with the eastern copperhead, eastern copperhead (A. contortrix) in the southern reaches of its range, making specimens there difficult to distinguish, but generally A. contortrix has banding that narrows at the spine, creating hourglass shapes, whereas A. laticinctus has even bands.
+It overlaps with the eastern copperhead (A. contortrix) in the southern reaches of its range, making specimens there difficult to distinguish, but generally A. contortrix has banding that narrows at the spine, creating hourglass shapes, whereas A. laticinctus has even bands.
 As juveniles, all species of Agkistrodon have a bright green-yellow color to their tail tips, believed to be used as a lure to attract prey items to approach within striking range.
 The color fades to a grey or brown at about a year of age.

 Size: Adults typically range from 45‒75 cm (17.7‒29.5 in) in total body length, with a record individual of 94.6 cm (37.25 in) for the species.
 Agkistrodon laticinctus are sexually dimorphic, with males ranging slightly larger than females in total body length.
 One study measured 161 male and 119 female, adult specimens (>30 cm), and found 62.7% of the males ranged 50‒75 cm.
 (19.7‒29.5 in), and 76.5% of the females ranged 45‒65 cm (17.7‒25.6 in) in total body length.
 The same study found the tail length of males was only slightly longer than females, with tails ranging from 11‒17% (13.9) of total body length in males, and 11‒16% (13.3) in females, and Trans-Pecos populations averaging slightly longer tails, 15.3% for males and 14.6% for females.
 Copperheads tend to exhibit an east to west reduction in size, with the eastern copperhead (A. contortrix) averaging slightly larger in total body length than the broad-banded copperhead (A. laticinctus), and populations of A. laticinctus from Oklahoma and central Texas averaging slightly larger than those from the Trans-Pecos region and Mexico.